shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 "Yes, sir."
 She nodded.

 "Yeah she cried injury!"
 The older peacock brother cut her off.
-"We heard her cries too, and when we got to the scene, this runt—" he kicked Awsoodoo. "—was hitting her with rocks."
+"We heard her cries too, and when we got to the scene, this runt@ASD—" he kicked Awsoodoo. "—was hitting her with rocks."
 He hid his bit wing behind his back, taking great care to make sure the wolf guards didn’t see it.

 Awsoodoo hung his head.

-"That's not true!
+AWM:"That's not true!
 That's not true!"

 The guards ignored her.
 "We'll take it from here.
 You're free to go."